Normalized Berkovich spaces and surface singularities: Affinoid domains and atlases

 If $V$ is a subspace of an object of $\calC$ of the form $\forg(X)$ for some $k((t))$-analytic space $X$, then $V$ inherits the a structure of a $k((t))$-analytic space.
 Therefore, the last corollary has the following useful consequence.

-\begin{cor} Let $X$ be a $k((t))$-analytic space and let $V$ be a subspace of $\forg(X)$.
-Then $V$ is affinoid if and only if it is of the form $\forg(W)$ for some strict affinoid domain $W$ of $X$.
-Moreover, $V$ is principal affinoid with respect to $t|_V$ if and only if $W$ is a principal strictly affinoid $k((t))$-analytic space. \end{cor}
+\begin{cor} Let $X$ be a $k((t))$-analytic space and let $V$ be a reduced analytic domain of $\forg(X)$.
+Then $V$ is an affinoid domain of $\forg(X)$ if and only if it is of the form $\forg(W)$ for some strict affinoid domain $W$ of $X$.
+Moreover, $V$ is distinguished with respect to $t|_V$ if and only if $W$ is a distinguished strictly affinoid $k((t))$-analytic space. \end{cor}